Puthanvelikkara

 Puthenvelikara is a village at North end of the Ernakulam district, situated in the Paravur Taluk of Kerala, India.
 The Chalakkudy River merges with the Periyar River at Elenthikara in the village of Puthenvelikkara.
 Puthenvelikkara is on the banks of the river Periyar, Chalakudy and Kottapuram lagoon.
 It is a centre of agricultural production in the region with its many rice paddy fields.

 Location

 Puthenvelikkara is near Paravur and Mala.
 The nearest town to this village is North Paravur, which is approximately 5 km away and is connected to the village via a bridge named 'Station Kadavu' bridge.
 It is located 33 km North from District headquarters Kakkanad, 9 km from Parakkadavu, and 238 km from State capital Thiruvananthapuram.
 Puthenvelikkara Pin code is 683594 and postal head office is Puthenvelikara.

-Blessed with scenic splendor, Puthenvelikara is on the banks of the river Periyar and Chalakudy and Kottapuram Kayal.
-Lagoons were born out of the influence of natural forces like high tide.
+Puthenvelikara is on the banks of the river Periyar and Chalakudy and Kottapuram Kayal.

-History

-The name could be interpreted as "the land formed due to high tides".
-Fossils of sea life, wooden remnants and other debris that came up while digging the town's earth support the theory of its origin.
-Similar land formed due to high tides can be found in various places in the small state of Kerala.
-Years ago foreign ships were launched on the north side of Puthenvelikkara, now known as 'Kappalkulam'.